Fed sees faster time frame for rate hikes as inflation rises

-WASHINGTON — The Federal Reserve signaled Wednesday that it may act sooner than previously planned to start dialing back the low-interest rate policies that have helped fuel a swift rebound from the pandemic recession but have also coincided with rising inflation.
+WASHINGTON — The Federal Reserve is signaling that it may act sooner than previously planned to start dialing back the low-interest-rate policies that have helped fuel a swift rebound from the pandemic recession but have also coincided with rising inflation.

-The Fed's policymakers forecast that they would raise their benchmark short-term rate, which influences many consumer and business loans, twice by late 2023.
+The Fed's policymakers forecast issued June 16 that they would raise their benchmark short-term rate — which affects many consumer and business rates, from mortgages to car loans — twice by late 2023.
 They had previously estimated that no rate hike would occur before 2024.

+But at a news conference after its latest policy meeting, Fed chair Jerome Powell sought to dispel any concerns that the central bank might be in a hurry to withdraw its economic support by making borrowing more expensive.
+The economy, he said, still hasn't improved enough for the Fed to reduce the pace of its monthly purchases of Treasury and mortgage bonds.
+Those purchases have been intended to hold down long-term loan rates to encourage borrowing.

+The Fed has said it will keep buying $120 billion a month in bonds until "substantial further progress" has been made toward its goals of maximum employment and inflation sustainably above 2 percent.

+In his remarks, Powell drew a mostly positive picture of the economy.
+The inflation spikes of the past two months, he said, will likely prove temporary, and hiring should accelerate through summer and into the fall as COVID-19 recedes further with increased vaccinations, schools and day care centers reopen, which will allow more parents to work, and supplemental federal aid for the jobless ends.

+"There is every reason," Powell said, "to think that we will be in a labor market with very attractive numbers, with low unemployment, high participation and rising wages across the spectrum."

-In a statement after its latest policy meeting, the Fed also said it expects the pandemic to have a diminishing effect on the economy as vaccinations increase, thereby allowing for more growth.
+In its statement after the policy meeting ended, the Fed said it expects the pandemic to have a diminishing effect on the economy as vaccinations increase, thereby allowing for more growth.

 The Fed is grappling with a dilemma: Inflation is rising much faster than it had projected earlier this year.
 And America's increasingly vaccinated consumers are now comfortable venturing away from home to travel, go to restaurants and movie theaters and attend sporting events.
 Solid consumer spending is accelerating economic growth, and manufacturing and housing have significantly strengthened.